cosuoji/tasks-/README.md

 - Analytics depending on the statuses that are set, owners should get a weekly report of the amount of tasks that were completed, still pending etc. It should also give report on the average time to complete tasks

+ # !!!Ideas
+ when populating arrays make sure to check the recieving array doesn't contain a duplicate Figure out the attachments for the task
+ ALso render the display task funtion creatively